Istvan Gyulai Memorial – Noah Lyles Does Sprint Double Székesfehérvár (Hungary), 19.8.2020 -István Gyulai Memorial-

 The 22-year-old’s time of 18.90 seconds would have usurped the 19.19-second mark set by Jamaican great Usain Bolt in 2009.

 Lyles set the time racing alone against competitors simultaneously sprinting on tracks in Europe.
-Given his personal best is 19.50, the time was immediately challenged.
+Given his personal best is 19.50, and immediately challenged the time.

 World champion Lyles later tweeted: “You can’t be playing with my emotions like this….Got me in the wrong lane smh.”